Exaii2/blender-creature-limb-drawer/README.md

 This project contains a blender scene, which consists mainly of a simple mesh containing only edges, and two collections for two different creature styles.

-This addon is still in development and was created with Blender 3.2. (to this date in Alpha).
-Previous Blender version might also work, but are not tested for the moment.
+This addon is still in development and is currently developed using Blender 3.3 LTS.
+Previous Blender version might also work, but were not tested.

-I wanted to create a tool that simplifies my workflow to prototype creatures, no matter the expertise level.
+I have created this personal tool to simplify my workflow for prototyping creatures.
+On top of that, I wanted the tool to be intuitive, usable no matter the blender expertise, so that others could use it too.
-So far I have not seen anything that comes close.
+It could be compared to and edge-based kitbashing.
+I have not seen any similar project so far.
 If there are similarities to a project or addon of yours, these are not intended.

 !--HEADER PICTURE